glennlugod/hl7-capture/docs/stories/story-dumpcap-integration.md

 4. Docs and scripts:
    - Update `docs/tech-spec.md` (already updated) and `README.md` with a Dumpcap install and Windows Npcap guidance.
    - Add a dev helper script `scripts/run-dumpcap-dev.ps1` that starts dumpcap with safe args for local testing (documented in README).
 This script is optional and for dev convenience only.

+---

+## Code review checklist

+- [x] Confirm `DumpcapAdapter` exists and exposes start/stop/isRunning and emits `packet` events (shape: {sourceIP,destIP,data,ts}).
+- [x] Verify `HL7CaptureManager` supports `attachPacketSource`/`detachPacketSource` and processes incoming normalized packet events.
+- [x] Ensure tests added: unit for adapter parsing, integration verifying elements from external packet source.
+- [x] Confirm `cap` native module is not required at runtime and documentation reflects that (`cap` deprecated).
+- [ ] Verify packet normalization logic correctly extracts IPv4/TCP payloads from pcap frames (reviewer: confirm parsing for corner cases).
+- [ ] Review error handling when `dumpcap` is not available (UI should show clear instruction to install dumpcap/Npcap).
+- [ ] Lint and typecheck: ensure no new TypeScript or ESLint issues remain.

+When these items are accepted, set Status → `code-review-complete` and update sprint status.

 5. Add a small feature flag/setting persisted in memory or a config file so users can force `cap` backend if desired.